Solecist287/AndroidChess/README.md

 * Check warnings, checkmate, stalemate
 * Two game modes
     * Player v Player
-    * Player v Computer
-          * AI does random move
+    * Player v Computer(AI does a random move and White is selected by user)
-          * Can choose who is White
 * Save games and replay them move by move
 ## How to use
 ### Moving pieces